 Working Papers

-"Technology Usage and Life-cycle Earnings", Draft
+"Occupational Choice, Human Capital Formation and Life-cycle Earnings", Draft

 "Life-cycle Skill Premiums across Cohorts", Draft